 There are a number of ways to consolidate debt.
 'Debt consolidation' can be used to refer to any solution that combines your monthly debt repayments into one and makes them easier to manage.

 Different types of debt consolidation work in different ways, but they are all designed to make your monthly repayments easier to manage; although this will often mean it takes longer to repay your debt, so it may cost you more.

 Debt management plan

 A debt management plan is an informal agreement between you and your lenders for affordable payments towards your unsecured debts.
-It works in a very similar way to DAS, but it's not legally binding and your lenders don't have to freeze interest (although they usually will), so repaying your debts can cost you more in the long run.
+It works in a very similar way to DAS, but it's not legally binding and your lenders don't have to freeze interest, so repaying your debts can cost you more in the long run.
 Since you're not repaying your debts as originally agreed, it'll have an impact on your credit rating in the medium to long term.

 Learn more about debt management plans

 Bankruptcy is a legal process that writes off the unsecured debt you can't afford to repay, normally after a year.
 However, you might have to make affordable payments towards your debt for three years.

 Please be aware that bankruptcy is a serious step with long-lasting consequences - and it could cost you your home, if you own it.

 Learn more about bankruptcy